INSIGHT-Turning point in Thailand: Queen's brush with protest

 He said when he realised a royal motorcade was coming, he used a small megaphone to tell people to stand clear.
 He said he flashed the salute, but then pulled back from the crowd as he suddenly felt unwell.
 "I could not breathe properly and I almost fainted."

-In a video posted on Facebook by Ekachai before his arrest, he can be heard saying: "It's a royal motorcade.
+In a video posted on Facebook by Ekachai, 45, before his arrest, he can be heard saying: "It's a royal motorcade.
 Show three fingers."
 But the video did not show him attempt to get closer to the car.

-Reuters was unable to reach Ekachai or his lawyers for comment.
+Sareewat Sriyoha, a lawyer for Ekachai, quoted the activist as saying that protesters had not seen the motorcade when large numbers of police pushed them back.
+They had thought police were trying to prevent their planned protest at Government House.

+He said that once Ekachai realised what was going on, he had shouted to police: "Oh, its a royal motorcade, why didn't you tell us so we wouldn't block it."

 A third activist, Suranat Paenprasert, was arrested on Oct.
 21 on the same charges.
 He has so far been denied bail.
 His lawyer, Poonsuk Poonsukcharoen, said he was accused of persuading other protesters to block the motorcade, but that none of them had realised what was going on.